 Streetwise and Safe, on 24th Street between 6th and 7th avenues in Chelsea, has shared professional office space (1,250 feet for share, 2,500 total) with lots of windows and sunlight available.
 Elevator access directly into office.
 Hardwood floors, oversized windows, and a smart, efficient design.
 Kitchenette with small refrigerator. $2,500 per month plus shared utilities.
 Contact Myles Paisley at 212-929-0562 or email firstname.lastname@example.org (preferred).

-Demos, on Fifth Avenue across from Madison Square Park, has available four work stations and two small offices on the 8th floor.
-These will be rented as a single unit for $2,200/month, which includes high-speed internet and phone connection, utilities, ADA bathroom.
+Demos, on Fifth Avenue across from Madison Square Park, has office space available for rent: Three work stations and one small private office on the 9th floor.
+Rent starts at $800/month depending on space needs and includes high-speed internet and phone connection, utilities, ADA bathroom.
 Some furnishings may be available.
-Contact Caitlyn Duer at firstname.lastname@example.org.
+Contact Caitlyn Duer at email@example.com.

 MUSE Film and Television is sub-letting an office on its floor at 1 East 53 Street (10th floor).
 The building is a doorman building and houses nonprofit arts organizations.
 The building closes at 8pm weekdays, 6pm Saturday, and is closed on Sunday.
 The office is approximately 115 square feet and easily accommodates two people.
 There are two large windows offering great light and faces 5th Avenue with a view onto St. Thomas' Church.
 There are two desks and shelving in the office, and a conference room that can be shared.
 Monthly rent is $1,000.
 Available August 1, 2014.
 Contact Cathy Price at 212-688-8280 or firstname.lastname@example.org.